Core (album): Release

 Core was released on September 29, 1992.
-It would be certified gold on April 20, 1993, and certified platinum on June 9, 1993: the album has since gone platinum eight times.
+It was certified gold on April 20, 1993, and platinum on June 9, 1993; the album has since been certified octuple platinum.
 The album peaked at number 3 on the Billboard 200 on July 3, 1993.
-Stone Temple Pilots would set out on a tour, opening for Rage Against the Machine and Megadeth.
-The lead single "Sex Type Thing" would be released in December 1992, preceding the tour and would receive medium rotation on MTV.
-"Plush" was the band's breakthrough single, reaching number 1 on the Billboard Album Rock Tracks and the music video would see the band win both an MTV Video Music Award for Best New Artist in 1993 and a Grammy for Best Hard Rock Performance in March 1994.
+Stone Temple Pilots set out on a tour, opening for Rage Against the Machine and Megadeth.
+The lead single "Sex Type Thing" was released on September 14, 1992 and received medium rotation on MTV.
+"Plush" was the band's breakthrough single, reaching number 1 on the Billboard Album Rock Tracks chart.
+The music video saw the band win the MTV Video music Award for Best New Artist in 1993, and the song won a Grammy Award for Best Hard Rock Performance in March 1994.

-"Creep" would be the third single and would peak at number 2 on the Billboard Album Rock Charts.
-The band would also promote Core with an American and European tour.
-In November 1993, the band appeared on a MTV Unplugged episode which aired in January 1994.
+"Creep" was the third single and peaked at number 2 on the Billboard Album Rock Tracks chart.
+The band promoted Core with an American and European tour.
+In November 1993, the band recorded an episode of MTV Unplugged which aired in January 1994.
 The performance was never released as a standalone album and was only available in bootleg form for many years, until it was featured on the deluxe reissue of Core in 2017.